Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

 ## Features

--   Responsive on all device sizes
+-   The website is responsive on all device sizes ranging from desktop to tablet & mobiles.

 -   Interactive elements